1. Safe Patient Handling

 To promote safe patient handling Apollo Hospitals launched Home Care Request for Patients so that they can be treated safely at home.
 To avail Apollo home care request book appointment now.

-Also for a quick and timely patient check-up Apollo launched Ask Apollo platform for booking appointment online before visiting the hospital.
+Also for a quick and timely patient check-up Apollo launched Ask Apollo platform for booking the appointment online before visiting the hospital.
 Look for best specialty doctors in India at Apollo Hospitals and book a quick appointment through Ask Apollo to visit doctors at your convenience.

 To book appointment with specialty doctors in different cities, visit the below links: